visgl/deck.gl/test/apps/mask/README.md

-This is a minimal standalone version of the MaskExtension example on [deck.gl](http://deck.gl) website.
+This is a minimal standalone version of the MaskEffect example on [deck.gl](http://deck.gl) website.

 ### Usage